borgausifo/low_birth_rate_machine_learning/README.md

-# low_birth_rate_machine_learning
-Low Birth Rate Data Exploration
+# Prediction of Birth Rates

 Research on Supervised and Unsupervised Machine Learning Algorithms and Their Performance on Correctly Classifying Birth Rate

-# Project Title

-Prediction of Birth Rates

 ## Getting Started